cpmpercussion/homepage/_posts/2021-08-03-magiclanterns.md

 Martyn and Elisa have a collection of amazing [videos](https://soad.cass.anu.edu.au/research/heritage-limelight/videos) documenting different performances.

 My favourate one is the [latest that I was involved with](https://vimeo.com/528049825), "J. W. Newland’s "Beautiful Scientific Exhibition of Dissolving Views" reinterpreted in 2021."
 The video was shot by Amr Tawfik.
+The performance was at PhotoAccess, Canberra in February 2021.

 {% include vimeoPlayer.html id=528049825 %}